Capital punishment in Ireland: Revolutionary period

 In 1916, the execution of the leaders of the Easter Rising turned public sympathy in favour of the rebels.
 24 rebels were executed during the 1919–21 War of Independence, starting with Kevin Barry.
 In Munster, which was under martial law, 13 were shot in Cork and one in Limerick.
 "The Forgotten Ten" were hanged in Mountjoy Prison, which helped turn opinion in Dublin against the Dublin Castle administration.
 The last execution under British authority was of William Mitchell, a Black and Tan convicted of the murder of a justice of the peace.

 The forces of the Irish Republic proclaimed in 1916, which fought the 1919–21 War against the British authorities, established its own republican courts.
 In summer 1920, when a County Meath republican court sentenced a man to death for murder, the sentence was referred to the Dáil ministry, which decided to uphold it, although Constance Markievicz was reluctant.
 The Irish Republican Army was empowered by the First Dáil to court-martial and execute pro-unionist civilians for such crimes as "spying" and collaboration.
 The procedures at such trials depended on the local IRA leadership; many were kangaroo courts imposing summary justice.
 Besides executions, IRA members also carried out combat operations, assassinations, extrajudicial killings, and personally motivated murders, with varying levels of sanction from the republican leadership; historians have commented that the dividing lines between these categories can be blurred and contentious; an example being the 1922 Dunmanway killings.

 The 1922 committee drafting the Constitution of the Irish Free State submitted three drafts, of which Draft B explicitly prohibited the death penalty; the Provisional Government's final draft was based on Draft B but deleted this prohibition.
 British laws prescribing the death penalty thus continued in force.
 The death penalty was retained because of the outbreak of the 1922–3 Civil War.
-As well as the existing British laws, the "Special Powers Act" (adopted in the form of a motion rather than an act of parliament) was passed by the Third Dáil on 26 September 1922 authorising the National Army to establish military tribunals and impose death sentences for anti-Treaty activity.; The National Army made such regulations on 2 October 1922, revised 8–17 January 1923.
+As well as the existing British laws, the Army (Emergency Powers) Resolution was passed by the provisional parliament on 28 September 1922 endorsing the National Army (pro-treaty IRA) decision to codify emergency provisions including the establishment of military courts and tribunals with the power to impose death sentences.;

+The National Army made such regulations on 2 October 1922, revised 8–17 January 1923.
 In the course of the Civil War there were 81 executions by firing squad under these military tribunals.
-There were also extrajudicial killings, with varying levels of government complicity.
+All summary executions 'official' (81) and 'unofficial' (130–50) were extrajudicial having no legal basis.
+All summary and arbitrary executions were carried out under martial-law introduced by the pro-treaty IRA on 11 July 1922.
+Unofficial executions were carried out with varying levels of government complicity.
 In the first decades of the new state's existence, many petitions asking cabinet ministers to commute death sentences adverted to the fact that many ministers had themselves been under sentence of death by either the British or the Irish Free State during the revolutionary period.